onecommons/unfurl/docs/toscaref/spec-substitution-mapping.rst

 A substitution mapping allows a given topology template to be used as an implementation of abstract node templates of a specific node type.
 This allows the consumption of complex systems using a simplified vision.

-.. note:: The substitution mapping must provide mapping for every property, capability and requirement defined in the specified ``node_type``

 Declaration
 ++++++++++++